-We had a really lovely weekend break in Milwaukee recently.
+We had a really lovely weekend break with the kids in Milwaukee recently.
 Our weekend included a visit to an amazing childrens museum, a top notch science museum, a distillery and an amazing market.
 We found more than enough fun things to do in Milwaukee with the kids to fill in our long weekend!

 It was really important for us to stay car free for our short visit to Milwaukee.
 Renting a car, installing carseats, figuring out how to get around and parking in a busy urban center always adds a lot of stress to travel for us.

 A note for planning purposes: There were many more fun things to do in Milwaukee had we had more time and a vehicle.
 These were ONLY things that were walkable easily accessible from the downtown area.

 We stayed at the Residence Inn in Downtown Milwaukee which was centrally located and close to the attractions that we wanted to visit (I wrote a separate review of this hotel here).
 Our primary goal for our short visit was the Betty Brinn Children’s Museum, and this was only about 10 minutes on foot from the hotel.